kevinlu4588/kevinlu4588/README.md

 👨 Pronouns: He/Him\
 🌱 Current exploration: Non-negative matrix factorization of music samples, CNN classifcation of instruments\
-🔭 Interests: Machine learning, biotechnology, and more!\
+🔭 Interests: Machine learning, biotechnology, music, and more!\
 📫 How to reach me: